9

 In a nutshell: After gaining valuable haute cuisine experience in kitchens around the world, chef James Berckemeyer returned to his native Peru to unveil his first establishment in 2015.
 Taking a relaxed approach to cooking, Cosme serves up a short but diverse menu, capturing the aromas and flavours of Peruvian home cooking.

-About the chef: After graduating from culinary school Le Cordon Bleu Peru in 2001, then taking a culinary master’s degree in Italy, Berckemeyer’s first job was at Astrid y Gastón, Lima’s pioneering fine-dining restaurant.
+About the chef: After graduating from culinary school Le Cordon Bleu Peru in 2001, then taking a culinary master's degree in Italy, Berckemeyer's first job was at Astrid y Gastón, Lima's pioneering fine-dining restaurant.
 He then clocked up experience cooking at Spanish legends El Celler de Can Roca and Arzak as well as in other European kitchens.
-Opening Cosme in 2015, Berckemeyer decided to take a casual approach to cooking, and made Peruvian comfort food his domain.
+When opening Cosme, Berckemeyer decided to take a casual approach to cooking and has spent the last ten years mastering the art of Peruvian comfort food.
+The effort has certainly paid off: Cosme is this year's winner of the Highest Climber Award.

 A lot of bottle: When you enter the restaurant, located in the Peruvian capital's upscale San Isidro district, the first thing to catch your eye is the ceiling.
 Berckemeyer commissioned an artistic and sustainable installation made of 5,000 recycled plastic bottles, while the back wall is decorated with 13,345 bottle caps.